An In-Depth Look at our Processes

 After this 45 day period is over, the side lot properties graduate into our regular vacant lot auction.
 Our regular vacant lot auction runs through our website each month, and buyers are vetted by Muncie Land Bank staff members to ensure that their projects conform with Delaware County zoning ordinances and that the buyers’ projects will benefit the Muncie community.
 Ultimately, the Muncie Land Bank board of directors approve or deny bids, approving the “highest and best” bids.
 This means that the board of directors will not always accept the highest bid on a property, but will accept the highest bid that they believe will benefit the community.

 Some bids may be approved, but may come with deed restrictions.
-These deed restrictions will allow the Muncie Land Bank to retake the property if the winning bidder does not conform to certain stipulations, such as keeping the grass mowed or conforming to county zoning ordinances.
+These deed restrictions will allow the Muncie Land Bank to retake the property if the winning bidder does not conform to certain stipulations, such as keeping the grass mowed or conforming to local ordinances.
 In these cases, the deed restrictions typically expire after one year of responsible ownership, unless explicitly stated otherwise.

 Properties with Structures

 Once the legal process is complete, a “Level 1 Inspection” is performed to gather basic information about the condition of a structure, and the Muncie Land Bank determines whether the structure needs to be demolished or can be rehabbed.
 If a property can be rehabbed, the Muncie Land Bank will perform any emergency repairs that the structure may need.
-A BPO (broker’s price opinion) is performed by local real estate agents who volunteer their time for the land bank, and a minimum offer price is set.
+A BPO (broker’s price opinion) is performed by local real estate agents who volunteer their time to the land bank, and a minimum offer price is set.

 Rather than using a standard auction process for properties with structures, the land bank invites each party that attended the open house to submit a renovation plan, as well as an offer on the property.
 Each party’s renovation plan and offer will be considered by the board of directors in their evaluation on whether to sell the property.
 A visual projection of this process is shown below.